Mazamitla: History

 Mazamitla was founded by the Aztecs in 1165.
 It belonged to the manor of Tzapotlán.
 Mazamitla paid tribute to the main city of its province, Tamazollan, also known as Tamazula.
 In 1481 the area was invaded by the Purépecha so that they could take the Laguna de Sayula.
 Purépecha held the area for only a few years until they were defeated at the end of the Salitre War in 1510.

 The place was conquered by Cristóbal de Olid together with Juan Rodríguez Villafuerte in early 1522.
 Their party had been sent by Cortés to explore the region of western Mexico.
 Upon the conquest, the people of Tzapotlán were awarded to Hernán Cortés who appointed Anton Salcedo as encomendero.
 Being named president of the Audiencia of Mexico, Nuño de Guzmán moved these parcels to Cortés.

 It said that when he was priest of this area, Miguel Hidalgo, held mass in Palo Gordo.
 He used the trunk of an oak that is now saved as a relic to serve as the altar for mass.
-During the War of Independence from Spain, insurgents lead by Francisco Echeverria clashed in 1812 in the slope of Zapatero.
+During the War of Independence from Spain, insurgents led by Francisco Echeverria clashed in 1812 in the slope of Zapatero.
 Echeverria was seriously injured, dying in Mazamitla.
 During the French intervention, the French soldiers burned files in the city.
 After the intervention, the Mexican locals of Mazamitla captured a French officer named Jonny Fuentes who was hanged in the year 1815 in the town square.

 Since 1825 the town had belonged to the 4th canton of Sayula until 1878, when it became a 9th canton of Ciudad Guzmán.
 On April 19, 1894 the place was declared a town by decree of the state congress.
 The population of Mazamitla has largely increased over time.
 The chief operating officer Alexis Ceja demanded that the pueblo increase its tourism and created the idea of making cabins for future residents and guests of Mazamitla.